Communities in ASSAf

 (Academy of Science of South Africa (ASSAf), 2024) Academy of Science of South Africa (ASSAf)

 The purpose of these guidelines is to guide scholarly journals, book publishers, preprint platforms, and data collectors on the use of content generated by AI applications4 in scholarly communication.
 These guidelines offer suggestions for updating the Guidelines to Authors section of journals and books, as well as for the internal management of manuscript submissions, evaluation, and final version editing by the editors of the journals or books.
-They provide standards and practices for authors, editors, and reviewers regarding the use of AI tools and resources in research communication.

 Quest Vol. 20.3 - Climate Changers